Foxhole (video game)

 Foxhole is a cooperative sandbox massively-multiplayer action-strategy video game developed and published by Canadian video game company Siege Camp, who are based in Toronto, Ontario.
 The game uses Unreal Engine 4, utilizing an axonometric projection perspective, much like that of a conventional real-time strategy video game with a top-down view.
-Foxhole's setting is "inspired by early 20th century warfare".
+Foxhole's setting is inspired by early 20th century warfare.
 The game allows the user to join one of two factions as a soldier, having the choice of contributing to a persistent war by gathering, manufacturing, and transporting resources and supplies, providing manpower and vehicles in combat, and building and managing fortifications, with the end goal of annihilating the opposing faction.
-The game was released on September 28, 2022, for Microsoft Windows.

-The game was released for Microsoft Windows on Steam's early access program in July 2017, garnering a peak no. of 4,813 concurrent players in under 2 weeks.
+The game was released for Windows via Steam's early access program in July 2017, and reached a peak of 4,813 concurrent players in under two weeks before being fully released on September 28, 2022.

 Gameplay

-Players can choose between two opposing factions, the Colonials and the Wardens, with each faction having different visuals, weapons, and vehicles.
-The role of the player is not predetermined: there is no class-based system or player progression, which encourages players to react to the dynamics of a war without being limited by their role.
-The game features a player-driven in-game economy, necessitating the need for players to use tools, such as a hammer, sledgehammer, or "harvester" in order to gather raw resources from stylized ore deposits known as "resource fields" that are indicated with map markers.
-Raw resources (“scrap”) can then be put into a refinery to be processed into materials, such as "basic materials" ("bmats") and refined materials ("rmats").
+Players can align with one of two opposing factions, the Colonials and the Wardens, with each faction having different visuals, weapons, and vehicles.
+The role of the player is not predetermined: there is no rewarded class-based system or player progression although there is a rank system that denotes experience and social popularity.
+Players can progress through this rank system with commendations (often called "Commends"), points given by players to one another for good deeds.
+The game features a player-driven in-game economy, requiring players to use tools, such as a hammer, sledgehammer, or "harvester" in order to gather raw resources from stylized ore deposits known as "resource fields" that are indicated with map markers.
+Raw resources ("Scrap, Components, Coal, and Sulfur") can then be put into a refinery to be processed into materials, such as "Basic Materials" ("Bmats") and Refined Materials ("Rmats").
 These materials are used to manufacture everything the faction will use in combat, including weapons, ammunition, fortifications, and vehicles.

-Upon choosing a faction, the player spawns in their faction's home region.
-From here, players can access the region selection screen, where players may choose to spawn into any allied controlled town hall or base as long as it has the required upgrades.
-A town with a town hall structure is a strategic area where a faction has access to AI-occupied "garrison houses" and "safe houses", often accompanied by supply storage buildings known as storage depots or seaports.
+Upon choosing a faction, the player spawns in their faction's home region, and then into an allied-controlled town hall or relic base.
 Certain towns have special facilities such as factories, garages, and ship yards which allow players to manufacture equipment and vehicles.
-Due to this, certain towns have more logistical, and therefore strategical, value than others, making those towns worth more time and effort to secure.
 When produced in factories or mass-production factories ("MPFs"), items and vehicles come in crates, which are groups of individual items that can be transported in shipping containers.
-There is a heavy reliance on coordinated logistics in the game, requiring organised supply runs to frontline bases in order to keep players on the frontline supplied with weapons and ammunition, as well as providing materials to repair and build fortifications.
+There is a heavy reliance on coordinated logistics in the game, requiring organized supply runs to front line bases in order to keep players on the front line supplied with weapons and ammunition, as well as providing materials to repair and build fortifications.
+Because one soldier supply item ("Shirt") is consumed every time a player spawns into a base, supplying these to bases forms an important part of the logistical effort of every war.